GO OUT PAWS

 Special Doggies Club

-Twice a week we run a special walk for dogs lacking in confidence or for whom a lively pack walk may be overwhelming.
-A small pack is great for building esteem and confidence.
-These dogs often graduate to the main sessions.
+Twice a week, we run a special walk for dogs who may lack confidence or find a lively pack walk overwhelming.

 Meet the team